 Key Points:

-• The “Happy Half Hour” package gives riders access to an open bar for the duration of their ride.
+- The “Happy Half Hour” package gives riders access to an open bar during the ride.

-• Put bluntly, this is worth the upgrade if you’re in the mood to knock a few back in short order.
+- Put bluntly, this is worth the upgrade if your goal is to knock a few back in short order.
 I left satisfied both times.

 Anchoring the LINQ Promenade, the High Roller Observation wheel is an unmistakable part of the Las Vegas skyline.